 While the principal source of guidance during the process of choosing specialization areas and a research topic is the thesis advisor, it is strongly advised that the student maintain contact with all members of the Supervisory Committee.
 It is suggested that the student meet with the Supervisory Committee at least once a year to discuss their progress until the doctoral thesis is completed.

 Examination requirements for the Ph.D. program

-Students in the Ph.D. program need to pass the following exams:
+Students in the Ph.D. program must pass the following exams:

 Satisfactory performance and progress